-The French Bulldog remains a breed of dog that is unfortunately rather fragile, due to its physical particularities.
-Indeed, his flattened muzzle, so typical, can, unfortunately, cause more or less serious problems in him.
+The French Bulldog remains a breed of dog that is unfortunately rather fragile due to his physical particularities.
+Indeed, his flattened muzzle, so typical, can, unfortunately, cause more or less severe problems in him.

 What is the life expectancy of the French Bulldog?

 The lifespan of the French Bulldog is between 9 and 14 years.
 It is very little, especially for a dog of this size.
 This is because small breed dogs normally live much longer than large or giant breed dogs.
 Unfortunately, the French Bulldog, due to sometimes hazardous crossings, is in relatively fragile health.
 You are also not immune to accidents or diseases such as cancers or tumors.

 The Problems of Hypertypes

 Selection and crossbreeding have caused some breeds to develop exaggerated physical characteristics.
 This is particularly the case for dog breeds such as the Boxer, the Pug, or the English Bulldog, known as brachycephalic breeds.
 They are recognizable by their flattened muzzle.
 Unfortunately, this physical peculiarity is accompanied by more or less serious respiratory problems.
 It is not uncommon to hear Bulldogs snore when they sleep or start huffing at the slightest effort.
 The situation is such that these brachycephalic breeds have been banned from air travel after dramatic accidents.